awsdocs/aws-codecommit-user-guide/doc_source/cross-account-administrator-a.md

    }
    ```

-   This access makes it easier for users who assume this role to find the repository to which they have access\.
+   This access makes it easier for users who assume this role with this policy to find the repository to which they have access\.
 They can choose the name of the repository from the list and be directed to the home page of the shared repository \(`Code`\)\.
 Users cannot access any of the other repositories they see in the list, but they can view the repositories in AccountA on the **Dashboard** page\.

    If you do not want to allow users who assume the role to be able to view a list of all repositories in AccountA, use the first policy example, but make sure that you send those users a direct link to the home page of the shared repository in the CodeCommit console\.